 NEXT GEN Board FAQs

+As a small self-governing board, participants gain significant experience in board governance, including fiduciary responsibility, financial oversight, strategic planning, community outreach, fundraising, event planning and much more.
 Like any good thing in life, you get out of this experience what you put in.
 If you’re looking to gain board experience, it is important to attend board meetings.
-If you’re looking to build professional or new technical skills, it is important you participate on committees that plan our events and initiatives.
+If you’re looking to build professional or new technical skills, its important you participate on committees who plan our events and initiatives.
 If you’re looking to hone your leadership acumen, you’ll need to step up into a committee leader or executive committee role.
-If you’re looking to make new friends or meet new people, come to NEXT GEN’s social events or attend other YWCA Princeton events.
+If you’re looking to make new friends or meet new people, come to NEXT GEN’s social events or attend other YW events.
 There are truly so many things you can get out of your experience if you put in the effort.

 - 1 board meeting (2 hours)

 - 1-2 committee meetings (depending on current initiatives, most meetings are 30-60 mins in length)